 This type of savings account can be beneficial for those with short-term goals or those who don't mind frequently switching savings accounts.

-Children's savings account
+Children's or youth savings account

-They are accounts designed for under 18s that often offer higher interest rates than a regular savings account.
+They are accounts designed for under-18s that often offer higher interest rates than a regular savings account.
 Certain children's savings accounts are accessible from birth, while others may impose age restrictions, often ranging from 5 to 12 years old.

 Generally, if your child is below the age of 12, a parent or guardian will need to open the account on their behalf.
 When your child reaches the maximum age limit, typically falling between 14 to 18 years old, the account will automatically transition into the bank's default savings account.

-However as a parent, you will need to be mindful before virtually turning into your own savings account - the ATO will come knocking if it thinks it’s not used for your child’s genuine savings e.g. birthday money, pocket money and so on.
+However, as a parent, you will need to be mindful before virtually turning into your own savings account - the ATO will come knocking if it thinks it’s not used for your child’s genuine savings, e.g. birthday money, pocket money and so on.
 This is why kids' savings accounts often have low balance caps.

 Term deposits

 A term deposit, often referred to as a TD, is a secure investment product that allows you to lock your money away for a fixed period, typically ranging from six months to five years.
 Unlike regular savings accounts, term deposits offer a fixed interest rate, ensuring consistent returns on your investment.
-The longer the term you select, the higher the interest rate tends to be.
-This certainty makes it possible to calculate your expected earnings in advance, regardless of market fluctuations.

 These accounts cater to long-term savers seeking a low-risk and low-maintenance savings strategy.
-To open a term deposit, you'll need to make an upfront deposit, typically ranging from $1,000 to $5,000 depending on the bank.
+To open a term deposit, you'll need to make an upfront deposit, typically ranging from $1,000 to $5,000, depending on the bank.

 One of the main purposes of a term deposit is to remove the temptation to dip into your savings.
-If you wish to access your funds prior to the maturity date, this may come with penalties e.g. early exit fees and forfeiting a portion of the interest earned.
-You may also need to provide written notice 31 days' in advance.
+If you wish to access your funds prior to the maturity date, this may come with penalties, e.g. early exit fees and forfeiting a portion of the interest earned.
+You may also need to provide written notice 31 days in advance.

 See Also: Savings accounts versus term deposits